AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-2/patterned-uris.md

 Where `/books` is the base part of the URI indicating "the collection of books", and the `12345` is an identifier for an individual book.

-If multiple classes share a common base class, then it is also possible to use the name of the common base class, rather than generating separate URIs for each derived type
+If multiple classes share a common base class, then it is also possible to use the name of the common base class, rather than generating separate URIs for each derived type.

 ## Example(s)

-The BBC website uses `/programmes` to group together URIs that relate to series, brands and episodes, all of which are subclasses of the rdf:type po:Programme
+The BBC website uses `/programs` to group together URIs that relate to series, brands and episodes, all of which are subclasses of the rdf:type po:Programs

 ## Discussion